LucaVaccari/Lithium/README.md

 # LIThium

-A simple unencrypted music streaming service made in Java.
+A simple unencrypted music streaming service made in Java for a university assignment.

 ## Technical details